pete3n/localGPT_T3-Template/README.md

 Note: it will take several minutes to download and build the containers for the first time.
 There is ~10Gb worth of data required between both the app container and local GPT container.<br>
 <br>
-Once the containers are started, you should be able to navigate your browser to localhost:3000 (or whatever port you used for the application container, if you modified the .env file) and see the web interface:<br>
+Once the containers are started, you should be able to navigate your browser to localhost:3000 and see the web interface:<br>
 <br>
 ![example of project running](./lgpt_t3.jpg)
 <br>
-Once the service has finished processing the SOURCE_DOCUMENTS you should see the Flask server listening for requests as shown on the right.<br>
+Once the service has finished processing the SOURCE_DOCUMENTS you should see the Flask server listening for requests as shown on the right.
+Please be patient waiting for the GPT API server to start, especially if you are starting the container for the first time.
+If you try to use the web interface before the GPT API server is ready, you will receive fetch errors.<br>
 <br>
 ## Project Overview